Car Insurance for International Travel: What's Covered When You Cross Borders

 Of the three major cross-border driving destinations for Americans, Canada is the most straightforward when it comes to car insurance.
 Most standard US auto insurance policies automatically extend coverage into Canada for short-term trips — typically up to six months — thanks to longstanding reciprocal agreements between the two countries.

 Your existing liability, collision, and comprehensive coverage generally travels with you across the northern border.
 However, there's an important catch: Canadian provinces set their own minimum liability requirements, and many are significantly higher than US state minimums.
-For example, Ontario requires at least $200,000 in third-party liability, while Nova Scotia requires $500,000.
-If your US policy carries lower limits, your insurer may automatically adjust coverage upward to meet provincial minimums — but it's always smart to confirm this with your provider before you go.
+Your insurer will typically adjust coverage upward to meet provincial minimums where required — but it's always smart to confirm this with your provider before you go.

 Pros